PioterAndrzejewski/PioterAndrzejewski/README.md

 ## Front-End Developer (JS, TS, React, Next)

-I'm currently working as a part-time trainee at DeveloArt, a top-notch software house based in Poland.
+I'm currently working as a junior front-end developer at Parleto, a top-notch software house based in Poland.
 Working alongside talented professionals and utilizing cutting-edge technologies has been an amazing experience so far.

-Since this is a part-time position, I'm eager to explore new opportunities and take on exciting projects.
-If you're interested in working with me, feel free to reach out.
-I'm always ready for new challenges and experiences!

   ## Stack:
 React, Next.js, Typescript, Javascript<br>